Hal Bernson: Other

 Slum conditions.
 Bernson pushed a proposal through the City Council in 1985 that would have made it easier to evict some of the three thousand tenants in the crime-plagued, predominantly Latino Bryant Street-Vanalden Avenue neighborhood of Northridge, but backed off when Mayor Tom Bradley said he would veto it.

-The councilman said he "packed" a meeting in December 1985 with more than seven hundred Northridge residents, most of them Anglos who "repeatedly cheered" their approval of Bernson's controversial proposal to force out some of the tenants.
+The councilmember said he "packed" a meeting in December 1985 with more than seven hundred Northridge residents, most of them Anglos who "repeatedly cheered" their approval of Bernson's controversial proposal to force out some of the tenants.
 He said he did so because Mayor Bradley had not invited him to the meeting even though the problem neighborhood was in Bernson's district.

 Four years later, he said his efforts had paid off in transforming "some of the worst slums in L.A." into an "ornate gated community."

 Pornography.
 He won approval in 1985 of an ordinance prohibiting new adult businesses, such as sexually oriented movie theaters, bookstores and night clubs, from opening within 500 feet of churches, homes and schools.

 Salvadorans.
 Bernson was the only "no" vote in 1987 on a City Council offer of $10,000 for relocation assistance for Central American refugees allegedly threatened by El Salvador death squads.

 Prostitution.
 The City Council acceded to his idea of publicizing the names of the men (and the few women) who were arrested for patronizing prostitutes.

 Lieutenant governor.
 In 1989, Bernson's opening a campaign fund for a purported race for lieutenant governor drew criticism from California Common Cause as a way to circumvent the city's campaign contribution limits.
 He rejected the charge.

 Toilets.
-The councilman submitted an ordinance in 1993 requiring twice the number of toilets for women as for men in any future construction of public facilities.
+The councilmember submitted an ordinance in 1993 requiring twice the number of toilets for women as for men in any future construction of public facilities.

 Environment.
 In response to some criticism of his appointment to the South Coast Air Quality Management Board by Mayor Richard Riordan in January 1999, Bernson cited his defense of the Chatsworth Reservoir as a nature preserve and his authorship of the city's oak-tree preservation ordinance as evidence for his "solid" environmental credentials.
 A Times reporter wrote that "Bernson has lobbied for two decades" to preserve the reservoir that "he says should stand as a legacy of the San Fernando Valley's past for future generations."